 Integrating X1 And Netflix

-Roberts, who spoke at the Goldman Sachs Communacopia investor conference, also said the company would build on its deal with Netflix Inc. (NASDAQ:NFLXD) as well as other streaming services to integrate offerings on Comcast’s popular X1 set-top box.
+Roberts, who spoke at the Goldman Sachs Communacopia investor conference, also said the company would build on its deal with Netflix Inc. (NASDAQ:NFLXC) as well as other streaming services to integrate offerings on Comcast’s popular X1 set-top box.